Exporting to Qatar

 Foreign direct investment incentives

-Qatar has various initiatives to incentivise foreign direct investment (FDI).
-There are two free zones, designed to allow for 100% foreign ownership, one near Hamad International Airport and one near Hamad Port (Qatar Free Zone Authority, 2019).
+Qatar has various initiatives to encourage foreign direct investment (FDI).
+There are 2 free zones, designed to allow for 100% foreign ownership, one near Hamad International Airport and one near Hamad Port (Qatar Free Zone Authority, 2019).
 Manateq, Qatar Financial Centre and Qatar Science and Technology Park operate as free-zone-style locations.

 Currency